SaaketR/Python-DSA-Course/README.md

 # Python-DSA-Course
 Data Structures and Algorithms Course from Jovian.ai

+Websites and resources referenced:
+    1. Jovian.ai
+    2. GeeksForGeeks.org

 Terminology and Definitions:

     1. Algorithms
         -> A list of statements that can be converted into code and executed by a computer on different sets of inputs.

     2. Complexity
         -> Measures the amount of time and/or space required by tan algorithm for an output of a given size N. Refers to worst-case complexity.

     3. Time Complexity
         -> Depends on the number of operations performed in each iteration and the time taken to execute the statements.